Local Rule 9004. FORM AND RETENTION REQUIREMENTS

 (b) Print requirements.
 Printing that uses proportional fonts or equivalent (such as most computer fonts) must be at least twelve (12) points.
 Monospaced fonts (such as on a typewriter) may not have more than ten (10) characters per linear inch.
 All quotations longer than fifty (50) words must be indented.
 All pages of each pleading or other papers filed with the court (except exhibits) must be numbered consecutively.
 All pages of each pleading or other papers filed with the court (including exhibits) must be printed only on one (1) side of the paper.

 (c) Signatures generally.
 All pleadings and non-evidentiary documents must be signed by the individual attorney for the party presenting them, or by the party involved if that party is appearing pro se.
-Affidavits and certifications must be signed by the affiant or declarant.
+Affidavits, declarations and certifications must be signed by the affiant or declarant.
 The name of the person signing the document must be typed underneath the signature.

-(A) The user log-in and password required to access the electronic filing system must serve as the filing user's signature on all electronic documents filed with the court.
+(A) The user log-in and password required to access the electronic filing system must serve as the filing user's signature on all electronic documents filed with the court, pursuant to LR 5005.
 They serve as a signature for purposes of Fed.
 R. Bankr.
 P. 9011, the other Federal Rules of Bankruptcy Procedure, the Local Rules of this court, and any other purpose for which a signature is required in connection with proceedings before this court.
 Unless the electronically filed document has been scanned and shows the filing user’s original signature or bears a software-generated electronic signature thereof, an "/s/" and the filing user’s name must be typed in the space where the signature would otherwise appear.

 (C) The use of "/s/Name" or a software generated electronic signature on documents constitutes the filing user’s representation that an originally signed copy of the document exists or that the electronic signature has been authorized, and is in the filing user's possession at the time of filing.

 (D) Original signed documents must be maintained in paper form by the filing user for the later of five (5) years or the maximum allowable time necessary to complete the appellate process, and upon request, the original document must be provided to other parties or to the court for review.
-The failure to do so may result in the imposition of sanctions on the court's own motion, or upon motion of the case trustee, the United States trustee, the United States Attorney, or other party.
+The failure to do so may result in the imposition of sanctions on the court's own motion, or upon motion of the case trustee, the United States trustee, the United States attorney, or other party.

 (d) Number of copies.
 See LR 1002(a).